Click on the + plus symbols below to view the full program element and session descriptions in detail.

 This session will highlight recent advances in soybean pangenomics, global HapMap, and application of new genomic resources for the understanding of domestication and genetic diversity for trait discovery

-- Soybean pangenomics: global variation map for enhanced haplotype-based trait mapping; Henry Nguyen, University of Missouri
+- Soybean pangenomics: global variation map for enhanced haplotype-based trait mapping; Henry Nguyen, University of Missouri, USA

-- Improving wild germplasm utility using telomere-to-telomere assemblies and pangenomic graphs; Justin Vaughn, USDA-ARS and University of Georgia
+- Improving wild germplasm utility using telomere-to-telomere assemblies and pangenomic graphs; Justin Vaughn, USDA-ARS and University of Georgia, USA

-- Genetic and genomic bases of soybean domestication and diversification; Jianxin Ma, Purdue University
+- Genetic and genomic bases of soybean domestication and diversification; Jianxin Ma, Purdue University, USA

 Innovations in breeding technology